How is our cognition changing due to mobile and social technologies?

 Joe Bayer is an Associate Professor at The Ohio State University and Director of the Mobile Social Cognition Lab.
 His research grapples with how social cognition is changing due to communication technologies, with a central focus on mobile and social media habits.
 In the process, his work clarifies how people stay connected to others and move between on/offline spaces in daily life -- along with their implications for personal well-being.

-Morgan Quinn Ross, MA
+Morgan Quinn Ross, PhD

-Lead Morning Runner
+Lead Mountain Runner

 Lisa Rhee, PhD